 Our research strategy

-Borne’s research focuses on pregnancy and labour, and arising complications that may lead to preterm birth.
+The research that Borne funds is focused on the pregnancy period and the factors and conditions in pregnancy that may lead to preterm birth.

 We seek to deepen our knowledge of the biological processes of pregnancy and childbirth to better understand the significance of changes in the maternal environment throughout pregnancy and define the mechanisms involved in normal and abnormal labour.

 Only by understanding the normal process can we begin to understand the abnormal and identify markers of risk in women that are likely to deliver their babies preterm.